This is a guide covering everything you need to know about double exposure in photography.

 Keep in mind, though, that your base photo is the main subject of the final outcome.

-When taking a base photo for a double exposure, make sure that your photo isn’t too noisy and the outline of the main subject is clear.
+When taking a base photo for double exposure, make sure that your photo isn’t too noisy and that the outline of the main subject is clear.

 For example, if your base photo is a photo of an apple, it is not ideal to have parts of the apple cropped out from the frame.

-The color scheme of this photo doesn’t really matter, since you’re most likely going to have to edit the photo afterwards (or, alternatively, if your end result is a black-and-white double exposure).
+The color scheme of this photo doesn’t really matter, since you’re most likely going to have to edit the photo afterward (or, alternatively, if your end result is a black-and-white double exposure).

 Like the base photo, your layer photo can be anything, from the skyline of a busy city to a serene forest scene.

 It may be a good idea to take a photograph of something with more intricate details (or if you want to go full avant-garde, go ahead and shoot something abstract!) to produce a more artistic end result.

 When taking photos of the base and layer photo, it’s good to take multiple “safety shots”.
 This means extra photos of the same object or scene from different angles, perspectives, or lighting.

 Having a variety of photos for your double exposure will come in handy later when you’re editing— you can experiment with different photos to see which one comes out best.